African Health Ministers Okay New Strategy to Curb Chronic Diseases

 With the burden of cardiovascular disease, mental and neurological disorders and diabetes rising in the region, African health ministers have endorsed a new strategy to boost access to the diagnosis, treatment and care of severe non-communicable diseases.

-Severe non-communicable diseases are those chronic conditions that lead to high levels of disability and death among children, adolescents and young adults if left undiagnosed or untreated.
+Severe non-communicable diseases are those chronic conditions that lead to high levels of disability and deaths among children, adolescents and young adults if left undiagnosed or untreated.

 In the worst cases, patients live no longer than a year after diagnosis.